ready4-dev/ready4use/README.md

 <!-- badges: end -->

-ready4use provides a set of tools for managing data for models developed with the ready4 framework (https://www.ready4-dev.com/).
+ready4use provides a set of tools for managing data for models developed with the ready4 framework.
+For detailed documentation about the framework and how to use it visit
+<https://www.ready4-dev.com/>.
+For a background to the methodological
+issues that the framework is attempting to help solve, see Hamilton et al. (2024) <https://doi.org/10.1007/s40273-024-01378-8>.
 This development version of the ready4use package has been made available as part of the process of testing and documenting the package.
-You should only trial this software if you feel confident that you understand what it does and have created a sandpit area in which you can safely undertake testing.
 If you have any questions, please contact the authors (matthew.hamilton1@monash.edu).

 To install a development version of this software, run the following commands in your R console: